A commercial development corporation (SDC) is a non-profit association that aims to promote the economic development of a commercial zone.

 A commercial development corporation consists of all the businesses within its commercial zone, such as companies, professional offices or service companies.

-There are more than 20 commercial development corporations within city limits.
+There are more than 25 commercial development corporations within city limits.

-Contributions are determined according to the corporation’s annual budget, which is approved by the borough council.
-The calculation of members’ contributions is set according to this budget and the parameters chosen by each corporation.
+Calculating contributions is determined by the budget and parameters set out by each commercial development corporation.
 As one example, a commercial development corporation can decide to charge contributions based on the area of the place of business, or to set rates based on the value of the premises.